ddyjis/notes.tonyli.dev/pages/reading/how-to-take-smart-notes/an-essay-never-comes-out-from-nowhere.md

 ---
-title: An Essay never comes out from nowhere
+title: Essay never comes from void
 aliases:
   - An Essay never comes out from nowhere
 ---